 - Screen for PAM sites and remove them by making silent mutations.
 And remember, NGG to NAG doesn’t work, as NAG is a cryptic PAM site.

-- Only use high quality intact DNA free of RNA and other contaminants.
-The market boasts a range of spin column-based kits for high quality DNA isolation.
+- Only use high-quality intact DNA free of RNA and other contaminants.
+The market boasts a range of spin column-based kits for high-quality DNA isolation.

 If you have done everything right but are still experiencing low efficiency, then it is time to experiment.
 You may have better luck using sense and anti-sense templates.
 Others have reported better efficiency with asymmetrical arms.5 Be prepared to design a few setups – the efficiencies of overlapping designs can vary widely – and be ready to experiment to find the best design for your experiments.
-For more information about CRISPR/Cas9 gene editing, check out this free CRISPR handbook.

 1. Cong L, Ann Ran F, Cox D, Lin S, Barretto R, Habib N, et al. (2013).
 Multiplex Genome Engineering Using CRISPR/Cas Systems.
 Science 339:819-23. doi: 10.1126/science.1231143.